NIT-Administrative-Systems/AS-CloudDocs/iac/tf-upgrading.md

     }
     ```

-1. Review your terraform code.
+1. Run the validator tool for each module and review your Terraform code.

+    ```sh
+    $ cd nonprod
+    $ terraform init # errors about the state file are expected and OK
+    $ terraform validate
+    $ rm -rf .terraform
+    ```

     Fix any errors raised by the upgrade tool & any other issues you identify.

     Warnings will be called out when you run the upgrade command, but they will be annotated in the code as well.
 Look for `TF-UPGRADE-TODO` comments.

+1. Log in to AWS from your console and review the plan

+    You can use the [aws-adfs tool](./terraform-concepts.md#developing-testing-iac) to log in to AWS on your console.
+Select the correct account (e.g. planning dev = nonprod AWS account) when logging in.

+    ```sh
+    $ cd nonprod/
+    $ terraform init
+    $ terraform plan
+    $ rm -rf .terraform
+    ```

+    In most cases, the plan will show no changes.
+There may be exceptions to this.
+You can review older deployments to determine if that was normal in v0.10; if it was, the v0.10 and v0.12 plans should reflect that the same resources need to change.
+The exceptions we know about are:

+    - API Gateway deployments may show up if a run will always re-deploy the API Gateway
+    - Lambdas may show up if the code or dependencies have changed, since the last modified date, source code hash, and/or etag (for the zip containing the code) have changed

+    You may not be able to generate a complete plan.
+If you are using encrypted SSM parameters with a custom KMS key, you will not have enough access to decrypt the values, which Terraform wants to consider for its plan.

-1. Update your Jenkins pipeline files to use `tfenv`.
+1. Update your Jenkins pipeline files to use `tfenv` and auto-approve the plan

     You will need a new stage before `terraform` is used to grab the correct version for your project.
 In the context of your `stages` block, prepend: